 If your annual gross income is more than 200% of poverty but does not exceed 300%, Charity Care will cover up to 80% of your total bill based on a sliding income scale.
 This scale can be found at the New Jersey Hospital Care Payment Assistance Fact Sheet (from the New Jersey State Department of Health and Senior Services).

 In addition, if your medical expenses are greater than 30% of your family’s annual income, the amount greater than 30% will be fully covered by Charity Care.

 There is also a special program for children in New Jersey with very large medical bills that are not covered by insurance.
-See Help with Children’s Uncovered Medical Expenses: The Catastrophic Illness in Children Relief Fund for more information, or call 1-800-335-FUND (3863).
+For more information, call 1-800-335-FUND (3863).

 If your income meets the Charity Care limit but your assets are too high ($7,500 for an individual; $15,000 for a family), you may spend down your assets on the unpaid hospital bill until your assets are within the Charity Care limit.
 This can make you eligible for Charity Care coverage for the rest of your bill.

 How much should a hospital charge me if my annual income is more than 200% of the poverty level?

 In February 2009, a law went into effect in New Jersey that requires hospitals to charge uninsured patients no more than 15% above what the Medicare program pays the hospital for the same procedure.
 If your income is above 200% of the poverty level, the hospital bill must not be more than 15% of the Medicare rate.
 Medicare’s fee schedules can be found online by matching the CPT codes (Current Procedural Technology, 4th Edition) at All Fee-For-Service Providers (from Centers for Medicare & Medicaid Services (CMS).